 - In addition to AHS’ guidelines, volunteers will also be required to abide by all local, state and federal COVID-19 travel and group regulations and any additional safety requirements as required by individual hosts.
-This may include requiring a negative COVID test, quarantine before and after arrival, be fully vaccinated, wearing masks indoors when not eating, or other requirements upon entering that state.
+This may include requiring a negative COVID test, quarantine before and after arrival, wearing masks indoors when not eating, or other requirements upon entering that state.

 - AHS recommends that all volunteers stay up to date and follow the Center for Disease Control’s Domestic Travel Guidelines before, during and after their Volunteer Vacation, which includes wearing a mask when traveling, remaining socially distant from those outside your household, self-isolating and testing prior to and upon return of your trip, and continually monitoring yourself for COVID-19 symptoms.

 - All trip participants must provide their own health and accident insurance in case of injury or illness while on their trip.
 Please consider purchasing trip cancellation insurance to cover you in the event that you are no longer able to participate in your scheduled trip.
 Trip cancellation insurance protects you against financial loss if you must cancel a trip because of illness or injury to yourself, a family member, or traveling companion.

 - AHS or any of its partners can neither be held responsible for potential transmission of nor exposure to COVID-19 on the trip and during travel to and from the trip.